 How to create a classroom observation form in Lumiform

-You can streamline your observation process by creating your own classroom observation form in Lumiform, with the help of the templates above.
-Using the form builder, your team can easily add any field you want, whether related to teacher assessments, student engagement, or lesson structure.
+You can streamline your observation process by setting up your own classroom observation form in Lumiform.
+Using the form builder and our template library, your team can easily add any field you want, whether related to teacher assessments, student engagement, or lesson structure.

 Features like multiple response types, including text, number, and photo inputs, allow you to capture detailed insights during classroom observations.
 You can even assign roles, delegating the form to an evaluator and getting instant notifications once the form is completed.